-In a similar vein the Regional Council will also examine whether the current balance is right between the use, development and protection of Northland's natural and physical resources.
-It will do this through development of a new RPS.
+In addition, the Regional Council will also examine whether the current balance is right between the use, development and protection of Northland's natural and physical resources.
+It will do this through development of a new Regional Policy Statement (RPS).